-Liposuction (or lipoplasty) is a body-sculpting procedure to remove fat that is unresponsive to dieting and exercising.
+Liposuction* (or lipoplasty) is a body-sculpting procedure to remove fat that is unresponsive to dieting and exercising.
 This procedure can be applied to nearly any area of the body and is commonly used on multiple areas during an operation.
-Liposuction results in a slimmer and better proportioned figure.
-Liposuction is used effectively to reduce love handles, saddlebags, a double-chin, a bulge around the waistline, or other unsightly fatty deposits in order to develop a better shape and create a more beautiful body.
+Liposuction may result in a slimmer and better proportioned figure.
+Liposuction could reduce love handles, saddlebags, a double-chin, a bulge around the waistline, or other unsightly fatty deposits in order to develop a better shape.

 Reasons for Considering Liposuction: